Many students choose to live in a Living Learning Community their first and even second year.

 Students can make new friends and participate in social activities such as dinners with faculty and professionals.
 Faculty and staff advisors from the College of Science and Engineering provide on-site academic advising and career guidance.

 Because of the popularity of this program, applicants must be willing to attend a few activities sponsored by the College of Science and Engineering throughout the year.
-All students in this house are strongly encouraged to register for CSE 1312: Exploring Careers in Science and Engineering.

 The Taylor House is a co-ed community with space for 200 students.